Christmas Markets in Europe

 **Erbach Palace (Schloss Erbach)

-One market behind Erbach Palace is very beautiful, all the craft is handmade and so unique.
+One market behind Erbach Palace is very beautiful, all the crafts are handmade and so unique.
 There is an entrance fee, but it is worth it.
 This place is not very big, but oh!
 Beautiful.

 Erbach Palace is a palace in Erbach im Odenwald and the seat of the Count of Erbach.
 It was originally built in the Middle Ages, but most of the buildings today date back to the early 18th century.
 The palace houses the extensive antique collection of Franz, Count of Erbach-Erbach.